luckboy/IssueNotifier/README.md

     sbt android:package-debug

+After compilation, the issuenotifier-*.apk file is in the target directory.

+## Launching

+You can launch this application on a device by invoke the following command:

+    sbt android:start-device

+Also, you can launch this application on an emulator by invoke the following command:

+    sbt android:start-emulator

 ## License

 This application is licensed under the GNU General Public License v3 or later.
 See the LICENSE